Support Page Content

 Switch to Duo Mobile App

-If you're still having your Duo authentication calls sent to a campus desk phone or mobile phone, we encourage you to switch to the easier option of the Duo mobile app.
-Most of us always have our mobile devices on us, which makes it possible to authenticate anywhere we are - a huge plus with our often hybrid work schedules.
+If you're still having your Duo authentication calls sent to a campus desk phone or mobile phone, switch to the easier option of the Duo mobile app.
+Most of us always have our mobile devices on us, which makes it possible to authenticate on the go.

 Need to Add a New Device?

-Do you have a new device (or need to change) for your Duo authenticatin process?
+Do you have a new or updated device you'd like to use for Duo authentication?
 Follow these steps to add a new device:

 Duo Flooding Scam